How to Get the Best From your Wedding Photographer – update 2016.

 3. Don’t like the look of your church.

 Is the church a little too traditional for your taste?
 Just schedule time after the ceremony to make a stop.
 Parks, creeks, lakes, the horseshoe all make great areas for a photographer to create a great image.
 Plus its nice to get away from the mob of guests for a few minutes.

 4. Tell your photographer about all the little touches.

 Every couple has downloaded from the Internet a generic list of things they want photos of.
 Not a problem.
 What I like to know is the stuff not on the list.
 Did Aunt Sally stay up all night to make the favors?
 Are dad and brother playing guitar as the guests arrive?
 The details are so important to the story.
-They even add a little of your color into the album.
+They even add a little of your color to the album.
 The key details are the ones that are special.
-A couple weeks ago a bride had a gorgeous bouquet.
-On my detail list she had mentioned the bouquet was wrapped with a tie her dad wore.
+A couple of weeks ago a bride had a gorgeous bouquet.
+On my detail list, she had mentioned the bouquet was wrapped with a tie her dad wore.
 It was so well done I could barely tell it was a tie.
 But this detail meant something special to her.
 I would have never known unless she but that on my list.

 5. Let your photographer create.

 I will say that I have had some of the best clients over the years.
 Most have told me what special events are happening and then told me “just do your thing.”
 Every wedding is different.
 The more flexibility a creative person has, the better the end result will be.
 If you did your job finding the right wedding photographer, they will have a style that you already like.

 6. Last and most important, Be part of your wedding photography.